hillaryychan/COMP3231/notes/17_Scheduling.md

 ![traditional unix scheduler](../imgs/17-48_trad-unix-scheduler.png)

-the highest priority (lower number) is scheduled.
+The highest priority (lower number) is scheduled.
-Priorities are **_re-calculated_** once per second, and re-inserted into appropriate ques.
+Priorities are **_re-calculated_** once per second, and re-inserted into appropriate queues.
 This avoids starvation of low priority threads and penalises CPU-bound threads

 `priority = CPU_usage + nice + base`